ScarletxZ/personalFile/TERMS.md

 * Please don't steal those scripts, don't hesitate to contact me if you want to use the script, nor making an exact copy for it,
 * You can use my scripts for reference, remember, for reference only,
 * Scripts that are marked with [SAMPLE] was free for use as both ways, commercial use and non-commercial,
 * I'll do prefer tutorials and I'll make sure that I've put the copyright at the place.
-Don't copy it onto your website, forums etc.
+Don't copy it onto your website, forums etc,
+* The scripts listed here was worth it to use, don't ever use it.
+The quality of the code was poor btw, you might didn't want to end up using the ugly piece of code in your website.